samir-gandhi/dvgenerate/generated/connector.tmpl_generated.md

 Properties (used in the `property` block in the resource as the `name` parameter):

 * `baseUrl` (string): The Microsoft API URL to target.
 For a custom value, select Use Custom API URL and enter a value in the Custom API URL field.
 Console display name: "API URL".
-* `customApiUrl` (*Type inferred from the provided value*): The URL for the Microsoft Graph API, such as "https://graph.microsoft.com/v1.0".
+* `customApiUrl` (string; *Type inferred from the provided string value*): The URL for the Microsoft Graph API, such as "https://graph.microsoft.com/v1.0".
 Console display name: "Custom API URL".
 * `customAuth` (array):  Console display name: "Custom Parameters".